The Silent Killer in Your Discovery Process and How to Stamp It Out

 You briefly met at your best friend’s holiday party.
 You agreed to be set up on a date.
 You’ve secretly scoped them out on their social channels and they seem like a great catch.
 And as you’re getting ready for your first big meet-up you pause and think to yourself, “They might be the one!”?
 That mindset is known as confirmation bias and it can be dangerous, particularly in the mind of the modern seller.

 Confirmation bias is the tendency to search for, interpret, favor, and recall information in a way that confirms one’s preexisting ideas or beliefs.
 It’s also known more colloquially in sales circles as “happy ears”.
 Confirmation bias feels good because it fills our heads with positive, blissful thoughts.
 In business, it can also cloud our judgment, turn customers off, erode the accuracy of our sales forecast, and prevent us from seeing critical situations with much-needed objectivity.

 Impact on Discovery

 Salespeople are generally motivated to drive revenue by winning the business of as many customers as possible.
 This means that when it comes to discovery calls, the tone of most of those conversations tends to be optimistic and inclusionary.
 In other words, we start by assuming that the prospect is a good fit for our solution and looking for evidence that proves they are.
 Hence the confirmation bias.
-It can also mean that even when a customer isn’t an ideal fit for our solution (either because of our constraints or theirs) we tend to hang on for hope for longer than we should as we continue to look for confirmatory evidence.
+It can also mean that even when a customer isn’t an ideal fit for our solution (either because of our constraints or theirs) we tend to hang on to hope for longer than we should as we continue to look for confirmatory evidence.
 Unfortunately, this not only wastes precious sales team bandwidth but can impact your win rates as well when poor fit buyers eventually bow out.

 The Value of Speed and Objectivity